 - OLS language test Invitations to the language test will be sent automatically via e-mail from the OLS system.

 - Recommendation: Request an official job reference from the visited internship organization.

-All final documents after the stay must be uploaded to MoveON via the online form After Mobility Documents (Erasmus SMS and SMP, SEMP and Double Degree) within one month after the end of the internship.
+All final documents after the stay must be uploaded to MoveON via the online form Outgoing - After mobility internship (Erasmus SMP und SEMP) within one month after the end of the internship.
 You can only submit the form if it is complete.
 If you have forgotten your password, you can request a new one in MoveON.

 More detailed information on the above documents and on the Erasmus+ Internships Program can be found in the checklist in the downloads.